 It was only a matter of time before it happened.
 In some ways I'm surprised it even took a week.
 It began with this tweet from fellow cause marketer Steve Drake:

-White Castle is selling a hamburger and onion scented candle in their restaurants and online for ten bucks with proceeds (good luck finding out how much, but this article says the promotion will raise $50,000) going to Autism Speaks.
+White Castle is selling a hamburger and onion scented candle in their restaurants and online for ten bucks with proceeds (good luck finding out how much, but they say the promotion will raise $50,000) going to Autism Speaks.
 The candle has been a huge hit.
 It's sold out online and sales at restaurants have been brisk as well.

 Shortly after Steve's tweet, Estrella Rosenberg said what a lot of us must have been thinking: